proge-software/DevCamp/HOL/dotnet/05-arm-cd/README.md

 ---

-## Exercise 3: Integrate new Web App into VSTS<a name="ex3"></a>
+## Exercise 3: Integrate new Web App into ADO<a name="ex3"></a>

-1. In [VSTS](https://www.visualstudio.com/), open the **Release Definition** that we started in a previous lab.
+1. In [ADO](https://www.visualstudio.com/), open the **Release Definition** that we started in a previous lab.
 You should be be able to find this by navigating to `Releases` in the `Build & Release` menu on the top navigation.
 We need to create a second environment to serve as our test web app.

     ![image](./media/2017-06-23_10_07_00.png)

-1. Click the drop-down arrow next to the existing Release Definition, and select `Edit`:
+2. Click the drop-down arrow next to the existing Release Definition, and select `Edit`:

     ![image](./media/2017-06-23_10_09_00.png)

-1. In the Release Definition, first select `Environment 1`, then select `Add` and select `Clone environment`.
+3. In the Release Definition, first select `Environment 1`, then select `Add` and select `Clone environment`.
 We will use our existing Dev web app configuration as the template for the new test web app configuration.

     ![image](./media/2017-06-23_10_11_00.png)

-1. Rename the environment from **Copy of...** to **Test** by clicking on it's title.
+4. Rename the environment from **Copy of...** to **Test** by clicking on it's title.

-1. VSTS allows us to control and govern how releases happen between environments.
+5. ADO allows us to control and govern how releases happen between environments.
 Instead of automatically deploying our test environment after our dev environment, let's add an approval step.
 A user can look at the dev environment, confirm it is is ready, and then authorize a release to the test environment.
 Click the `Pre-deployment conditions` icon on the left side of the test environment, select the `After environment` trigger and the first environment:

     ![image](./media/2017-06-23_10_34_00.png)